-An executable jar can be found here and the source can be found here.
+The code for the decrypter can be found on our github, here.
 I am not a huge fan of Java GUI development, and thus leveraged the incredible GUI toolkit built in to NetBeans.
 The referenced source code should compile cleanly in NetBeans if you want the GUI.
 If you simply want to decrypt group passwords with no dependencies you can run a command line version by compiling the “GroupPasswordDecrypter” class file.
 This file has zero dependencies on third-party libraries and should be sufficient for anyone that doesn’t feel compelled to use a GUI (me included).

 As a quick example, I borrowed a sample encrypted group password from another server-side implementation .
 The encrypted group password we would like to decrypt is

 Or, if you prefer the command line version